Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Experimental Results and Discussion

 Next, we present simulations of the closed-loop \Cref{accel_i,u_i} where $\mathbf{p}_{ij,k}=p_{ij,k} \mathbf{i}$.
 The effect of friction between the satellites and the linear air tracks becomes noticeable with the addition of the third satellite.
-To model this effect, we include linear damping $\hat{B}_i v_i$ in \Cref{accel_i}, where $\hat{B}_i = 0.08$~N--s/m.
+This effect is modeled by including linear damping $b_i v_i \mathbf{i}$ in \Cref{accel_i}, where selecting $b_i$ involves a tradeoff between reducing response oscillations and increasing peak time (i.e., time of largest overshoot peak).
+Larger $b_i$ tends to decrease oscillations but increases peak time.
+The damping coefficient $b_i = 0.08$~N-s/m is selected to achieve a similar response to the experiments.
+In particular, $b_i$ is selected such that the overshoot in simulations is within 40\% of the experiment for all 3 experiments in this section.
+However, this comes with the tradeoff of larger peak time.
+Across all experiments, the simulation peak time is within 35\% of the experiment.
 The simulated relative position includes zero-mean Gaussian-white sensor noise with variance $V=2\times 10^{-6}$~m$^2$, which is the sensor noise variance estimated from experimental data. \Cref{fig:3_sat_sim_repulsion_42_45_2} shows the simulation results, which qualitatively agree with the experimental results.
 However, we observe an oscillatory transient response in \Cref{fig:3_sat_sim_repulsion_42_45_2}, which is not observed in \Cref{fig:3_sat_repulsion_42_45_2}.
 This can partly be explained by the imperfect friction model, unmodeled external disturbances (e.g., lateral air pressure from the air track), and unmodeled near-field electromagnetic effects. \exampletriangle \end{experiment}